 Ten to 12 obstacles, including one double and one treble or three doubles.

-Height: 1.60 m maximum with a spread in proportion, not exceeding two metres (2.20 m for the triple bar).
-A maximum of two spread obstacles with a width of one metre or less may be used.
-At least two vertical obstacles, which must be 1.60 m in height.
-Sloping walls do not count as compulsory vertical obstacles.
+Height: As per the table in 14.3.4, with the spread in proportion to the height.
+At least two vertical obstacles, which must be at maximum height.
 Water Jump if used (see Art.
 324.3): maximum off our metres (including the take-off element, giving a total of 4.00 m maximum).